kenn/sunzi-recipes/README.md

 [Sunzi](https://github.com/kenn/sunzi) is a server provisioning tool for minimalists.

-This repository is a public source for Sunzi recipes.
+This repository is a public source for Sunzi recipes, to demonstrate what Sunzi is capable of.

-Recipes in this repository can be directly retrieved from Sunzi in the compile phase.
-Just put the URL of raw file in `recipes.yml`.
+Recipes in this repository can be directly retrieved by `sunzi compile`.
+Just point to the URL of raw files in `sunzi.yml`.

+**Warning**: Everything in this repository is a work in progress.